Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - finding all palindromes in a given string
 - generalize the steps in question22 to m steps at a time
 - DP question23 to be done
+- DP solution to be constructed for LCS problem